cwt/hydra/README.md

 # Ananta (formerly Hydra)

-Ananta is a *powerful* command-line tool that unleashes simultaneous SSH command execution across multiple remote hosts.
-It streamlines workflows, automates repetitive tasks, and enhances efficiency for system administrators and developers managing distributed systems.
+Ananta is a *powerful* command-line tool designed to simplify simultaneous SSH command execution across multiple remote hosts.
+It enhances workflows, automates repetitive tasks, and improves efficiency for system administrators and developers managing distributed systems.

 ## Namesake

-Ananta, inspired by Ananta Shesha or Ananta Nagaraja (อนันตนาคราช), is a many-headed serpentine demigod from Hindu mythology that has taken deep root in Thai culture.
+Ananta draws inspiration from Ananta Shesha or Ananta Nagaraja (อนันตนาคราช), the many-headed serpentine demigod from Hindu mythology deeply rooted in Thai culture.

-This project used to be named Hydra, the many-headed serpent in Greek mythology.
-However, due to numerous Hydra and hydra-* projects on PyPI (see the old project at https://pypi.org/project/hydra-ssh/), I renamed it to Ananta-shorter and more unique!
+Initially, this project was named Hydra, referencing the many-headed serpent in Greek mythology.
+However, due to the abundance of projects named Hydra or hydra-* on PyPI (e.g., the previous project at [https://pypi.org/project/hydra-ssh/](https://pypi.org/project/hydra-ssh/)), it was renamed to Ananta.
+The commands you now use are `ananta`, which is shorter, more distinctive, and easier to remember than `hydra-ssh`.

 ## Features

-- Execute commands across multiple remote hosts concurrently
+- Concurrent execution of commands across multiple remote hosts
-- Supports flexible CSV-based host list configuration
+- Flexible CSV-based host list configuration
 - SSH authentication with public key support
-- Lightweight and intuitive command-line interface
+- Lightweight and user-friendly command-line interface
 - Color-coded output for easy host differentiation
-- Option to separate host outputs without interleaving
+- Option to separate host outputs for clarity
-- Handles cursor control codes for commands requiring specific layouts (e.g., `fastfetch`, `neofetch`)
+- Support for cursor control codes for specific layouts (e.g., `fastfetch`, `neofetch`)

 ## Installation